-Many public pools contaminated with human waste, CDC saysMay 16th, 2013 in Health /
+Many public pools contaminated with human waste, CDC saysMay 16, 2013 in Medicine & Health / Health

 (HealthDay)—There are few things more inviting than a cool, clear pool on a hot summer day.
 But a new federal report will have you thinking twice before dipping a toe in the water.